mdkoeppel/security-sandboxing/README.md

 One can view a working model of the application on amazons S3 hardware.
 Link Will Be Provided.

 //1 How I Work
 This application has many reasons for being built.
-You are the one who needs to choose whih sector your idea can adapt this project to.
+You are the one who needs to choose which sector your idea can adapt this project to.
 Firstly one must understand how this application works.
 ---------------------------------------------------------------------------------------------------------------------------------
 I will start by outlining my setup on Amazon's Web Services.
 It is a good idea to view my logical diagrams and also the API workflow.
 One will see how I envisioned the flow of data and ussers inputs/outputs.